CDCgov/SARS-CoV-2_Sequencing/README.md

 # **Quality Management**<a id="quality" />
 This section will describe best practices for laboratory and bioinformatic quality assurance, including preflight checks for sequence and metadata submission to public repositories.

+### 1. Host Sequence Removal
+SanitizeMe is a set of scripts and an X11 GUI for removing human host sequences from metagenomic data before SRA submission.
+Software and documentation are available [here](https://github.com/CDCgov/SanitizeMe).

 - **to do**: I'd love for people to help describe their actual QC processes.

 ---